pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 .. image:: dashboard1.png

-Enter you email address if you would like to obtain a free trail token for the dashboard.
+Enter your email address if you would like to obtain a free trail token for the dashboard.
 Upon entering this trial token, you will be able to see your pipeline structure and interactively explore the various pieces of your pipeline as pictured below:

 .. image:: dashboard2.png